stashed/docs/docs/guides/latest/workloads/daemonset.md

 ---
-title: Backup and Restore DaemonSet's Data | Stash
+title: Backup and Restore Volumes of a DaemonSet | Stash
-description: A step by step guide showing how to backup and restore DaemonSet's data.
+description: A step by step guide showing how to backup and restore volumes of a DaemonSet.
 menu:
   product_stash_0.8.3:
     identifier: workload-daemonset
-    name: Backup & Restore DaemonSet's Data
+    name: Backup & Restore Volumes of a DaemonSet
     parent: workload
     weight: 40
 product_name: stash